Henri Christophe

 On this date, in 1767, Henri Christophe was born.
 He was a West African slave and an early Black king of Haiti.

 Christophe was born on the island of Grenada, a British colony.
 His parents were slaves brought to Grenada with thousands of other West Africans to work in the sugar industry.
 These Black slaves in the sugar industry were known for their fierce and determined nature to resist the institution of slavery.
 The revolutionary nature of Henri Christophe has its roots deeply embedded in his African ancestry.
-His obstinate, argumentative, and stubborn nature led his father to sell his services to a French ship's captain as a cabin boy before had reached the age of ten.
+His obstinate, argumentative, and stubborn nature led his father to sell his services to a French ship's captain as a cabin boy before he reached the age of ten.

 The ship's captain sold Henri to a French sugar planter in the French province on the island of Saint Dominique called (now) Haiti, a Carob Indian name meaning "the land of the mountains.”
 The brutality of the French planters led to much discontent among the slaves in Haiti.
 These acts of brutality were witnessed by Christophe and set the stage for his role in the Haitian revolution.
 Before that, he participated in the American Revolutionary War in the French contingent.
 As a sergeant, he was among the 545 Haitian free Negroes known as the Fontages Legion.
 Fighting to make men in another country free from oppression created a thirst for freedom within Christophe.